surajsharma/paper-jekyll-theme/_posts/2020-06-17-The-Story-So-Far.md

 But we are all experts in rationality these days, a virtue that affords us little by way of options to redefine, spin, or shift the narratives that surround us

-> In the beginner's mind there are many possibilities, but in the expert's there are few.
+> In the beginner's mind there are many possibilities, but in the expert's there are few. -Shunryu Suzuki
-> - Shunryu Suzuki

 So, because the readily available lens of an antagonistic and irksome tale of rebellion and tragedy is a perpetual temptation egging me to exploit it, I must choose to look the other way, for I would not be much of a contrarian if I didn't.